AubreyDDD/Repository-Context-Packager/README.md

 - File contents (with headers & truncation for large files)
 - Summary statistics (total files and total lines)

+## Features

+- **Gitignore Integration**: Automatically exclude files and directories listed in .gitignore
+- **Flexible Output**: Output to stdout or save to a file (.txt, .md, or any extension)
+- **Smart File Handling**: Automatically detects and skips binary files
+- **Customizable Scope**: Process entire directories or specific files

 ## Installation

 Clone the repository and install globally with `npm`: